precisely/rapids/doc/architecture.md

 The deflow macro produces a Flow record which contains a map with two functions (continuations).
 You can see how each function is associated with a unique address, how the original code body is split at the suspending operation `listen!` and how that expression is wrapped in a macro, `resume-at` which links it to the second continuation (explained below), providing both the symbols of the lexical context up to that point (`[excited?]`) and the symbol for the result value (called the "result key") which will eventually be received by `listen!` (`name`).
 Also notice that the second continuation takes a parameter list comprised of the previous continuation's lexical symbols and the result key.

 We'll discuss how the infrastructure produces this code and uses it to implement long running processes in the next section.
 For now, just imagine that the execution of these two functions can be separated by an arbitrarily long period of time and executed on different CPUs.
-This gives you a flavor for how longterm models complex user interactions as functions and allows them to be delivered using traditional scalable web architecture.
+This gives you a flavor for how rapids models complex user interactions as functions and allows them to be delivered using traditional scalable web architecture.

 After the architecture overview, we describe how clients might interact with the service to make use of long term flows.
 At the end, we mention advanced topics which describe operators which allow coordinating clients of the service with each other.